yt-project/yt/doc/source/visualizing/volume_rendering.rst

 Hardware Volume Rendering on NVidia Graphics cards
 --------------------------------------------------
 .. versionadded:: 3.0
-As of yt 3.0, Theia has been added to yt.

 Theia is a hardware volume renderer that takes advantage of NVidias CUDA language to peform ray casting with GPUs instead of the CPU.